Open Space Program History and Facts

 Since 1985, the 0.25 percent (2.5 cents on a $10 purchase) sales tax has been extended by voters three times: once in 1989, with half of sales tax revenues dedicated to parks and recreation improvements, again in 1996 when the citizens also authorized the city to issue $26 million of bonds to fund additional open space purchases, recreation facility construction and park development and most recently, in 2006 when voters approved an additional bond sale of up to $20 million.

-Open space has been acquired to protect view corridors, provide buffers between development zones, protect sensitive wildlife habitat, preserve open, rural landscapes, protect creek and irrigation canal corridors, and for use as trail corridors and passive recreational opportunities.
+These past 26 years, the city has taken giant steps to preserve the natural lands in the community and construct recreational amenities.
+Open space has been acquired to protect view corridors, provide buffers between development zones, protect sensitive wildlife habitat, preserve rural landscapes, protect creek and irrigation canal corridors, and for use as trail corridors and passive recreational opportunities.
 Regional, community and neighborhood parks are accessible in all neighborhoods for our citizens.

-The City of Westminster Open Space Program has preserved approximately 2,850 acres of natural open space throughout the city (about 13 percent of the city's land area), including the preservation of major creek corridors such as Big Dry Creek, Walnut Creek and Little Dry Creek.
+The City of Westminster Open Space Program has preserved approximately 3,050 acres of natural open space throughout the city (about 14.2 percent of the city's land area), including the preservation of major creek corridors such as Big Dry Creek, Walnut Creek and Little Dry Creek.
 These are linear corridors that stretch for miles.
-In the Big Dry Creek corridor alone, the city has acquired 872 acres of open space.
+In the Big Dry Creek corridor alone, the city has acquired 940 acres of open space.
 In total, the city and its neighboring jurisdictions are preserving more than 16,000 acres in Boulder, Broomfield and Jefferson counties to our west.